 Best for the history lovers, Vieux Port has plenty of history along with restaurants, cafes, and shops to explore.

-Staying here puts you in the center of the action, with easy access to many of the city’s top attractions, including the Notre-Dame de la Garde Basilica and the MuCEM museum.
+Staying in Marseille puts you in the center of the action, with easy access to many of the city’s top attractions, including the Notre-Dame de la Garde Basilica and the MuCEM museum.

 For the quintessential French getaway, you’ll want to stay in Le Panier, which is known for its artisan shops, narrow streets and colorful buildings.